OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

     npm start
     ```

-2. In the Office client application that opens when you run the previous command (i.e., Excel, Word or PowerPoint), make sure that you're signed in with a user that's a member of the same Office 365 organization as the Office 365 administrator account that you used to connect to Azure while configuring SSO in step 3 of the [previous section](#configure-sso).
+2. In the Office client application that opens when you run the previous command (i.e., Excel, Word or PowerPoint), make sure that you're signed in with a user that's a member of the same Microsoft 365 organization as the Microsoft 365 administrator account that you used to connect to Azure while configuring SSO in step 3 of the [previous section](#configure-sso).
 Doing so establishes the appropriate conditions for SSO to succeed.

 3. In the Office client application, choose the **Home** tab, and then choose the **Show Taskpane** button in the ribbon to open the add-in task pane.
 The following image shows this button in Excel.